 Torie Weiston-Serdan and Morgen Campbell

-This symposium offers a framework for critical youth work and practical ways for organizations to do youth-centric work that liberates without marginalizing.
+This public symposium offers a framework for critical youth work and practical ways for organizations to do youth-centric work that liberates without marginalizing.
 2018.

 Dr. Jennifer Skuza, assistant dean and Jessica Russo, Extension educator

 What is Global Citizenship and how do we inspire youth to understand, relate and connect to other people?
 Nationally recognized for their work in this area, Jennifer and Jessica share how youth workers can use the WeConnect curriculum to teach youth that they are participants of a global society and inspire a sense of understanding and confidence in relating and connecting to other people.